bootdotdev/blog/content/golang/best-ways-to-learn-golang.md

 Science and students alike attest to the power of interactive learning, and that’s why one of the best ways to learn Golang online is to do so interactively.
 For this style of teaching, my favorite go-to option is right [here on Boot.dev](https://boot.dev/learn/learn-golang).
 Its ingenious use of a browser-based coding portal makes practicing the coding techniques feel like second nature.

-In their [Go Mastery course](https://boot.dev/learn/learn-golang), where you’ll get to practice basic and advanced coding methods like creating a local Go environment, concurrency, and special data types.
+In their [Learn Go course](https://boot.dev/learn/learn-golang), where you’ll get to practice basic and advanced coding methods like creating a local Go environment, concurrency, and special data types.
 The real cherry on top though is everything is geared towards getting you employed.
 So, not only do you get the necessary hands-on experience, but you’ll get access to Go interview prep and learn what to expect and how to ace your next interview.

 And once all that is done, you get to hop on discord to chat with the Boot.dev community to discuss not only the learning material but also current trending hot topics in the field.